Fritz Peterson: Post-baseball career

 Peterson provided color commentary for the New York Raiders of the World Hockey Association during the 1972–73 season.
 Later, Peterson and Susanne Kekich lived outside Chicago, where he worked as a blackjack dealer at the Grand Victoria Casino in Elgin, Illinois.
-Peterson is also notable for his appearances in Jim Bouton's bestselling 1970 non-fiction book Ball Four, where he is generally portrayed as one of the few major leaguers and former Yankees who had a positive view of Bouton.
+Jim Bouton discussed Peterson in his bestselling 1970 non-fiction book Ball Four, but Peterson was unhappy to find out after the fact that Bouton had been keeping a diary of the season.

-Fritz Peterson released his first book, Mickey Mantle Is Going to Heaven in July 2009.
-Eventually, Peterson says, "he plans to meet Mantle there and talk about old times."
-Sports author Maury Allen is quoted as saying, "Fritz's book is even better than Bouton's Ball Four."

-He is the author of The Art of De-Conditioning: Eating Your Way to Heaven, where he writes about his decision to "accept his own eating habits and no longer worry about his weight affecting him on the field."
+Peterson released his first book, Mickey Mantle Is Going to Heaven in July 2009.
+He authored The Art of De-Conditioning: Eating Your Way to Heaven, where he wrote about his decision to "accept his own eating habits and no longer worry about his weight affecting him on the field."
 His third book, When the Yankees Were on the Fritz: Revisiting the Horace Clarke Era, looks at a low-point in Yankee history when the team could not win a pennant despite the pitching combination of Peterson and Stottlemyre.

-Peterson is a cancer survivor, having battled prostate cancer twice.
-He is an "intensively religious" man, an "evangelical Christian who used to work with Baseball Chapel."
+Peterson survived prostate cancer twice.
+He was an "intensively religious" man, an "evangelical Christian who used to work with Baseball Chapel."

 A known practical joker, Peterson was reportedly popular with this teammates, entertaining them with his elaborate jokes.
 He once used fake Baseball Hall of Fame letterhead to ask Moose Skowron to donate his pacemaker after he died, and used fake Yankees letterhead to ask Clete Boyer to participate in an "official drinking contest" against Don Larsen and Graig Nettles.

-Peterson is a regular attendee at the Yankees Fantasy Camp in Florida, and the Yankees Old-Timers' Day game at Yankee Stadium.
+Peterson was a regular attendee at the Yankees Fantasy Camp in Florida, and the Yankees Old-Timers' Day game at Yankee Stadium.

-On July 23, 2018, Peterson announced on his Facebook page that he was diagnosed "with Alzheimer's several months ago after falling apart very quickly."

-Movie project

-As of 2015, Ben Affleck and Matt Damon were developing a movie based on Peterson and Kekich, and owned the rights to The Trade, based on a book by Allen.
-Jay Roach was attached as director.
-Peterson was a consultant to Warner Bros.
+In April 2018, Peterson revealed in an interview with the New York Post that he had been diagnosed with Alzheimer's disease in September 2017.
+He died at the age of 81 from lung cancer at his home in Winona, Minnesota, on October 19, 2023.
+His death was not announced publicly until April 12, 2024.